kirangeofran/tp/docs/DeveloperGuide.md

 ##### Component-Level
 The "list command" component interfaces with several others:
 1. UI component : To relay messages back to the user.
+2. User Domain Model : Represents the borrowing status of each user
 3. Book Domain Model : Represents the state and behaviour of the individual book entities.
+4. Exceptions component : To catch and exceptions like empty list when the list of books is empty and empty arguments when there is no argument keyed in after list /sortby.
+Empty user list is also caught when there are no users

 ##### Class-Level
 1. Book Class : This class represents the domain entity with properties such as 'name', 'isAvailable', 'borrowDate' and 'returnDate' along with the methods to manipulate these properties.
+2. User Class : Handles and stores the status of users who borrowed books and the status of each user, such as their borrowed books, return due date, overdue status
-2. ListCommand Class : It handles the different commands of the list input, such as regular list, list by alphabetical order, and so on.
+3. ListCommand Class : Handles the command by user and handles the different commands of the list input, such as regular list, list by alphabetical order and list by user
+4. ListUserCommand Class : It handles the command list by user storing user information

 ##### Implementation Details
 How?
 The "ListCommand" upon execution will:
 - Split user input with the regex "/sortby" to determine the various arguments the user has for the list function
+- Parses the argument to figure which it is
+- If the argument is empty, an exception EmptyArgumentsException is thrown
-- Parses the argument to figure which it is, then creates a new ArrayList<Book> to copy the original ArrayList and sort the new ArrayList according to the necessary argument.
+- In the case that the argument is `alphabetical` or `default`, the function creates a new ArrayList<Book> to copy the original ArrayList and sort the new ArrayList according to the necessary argument.
 The toString() function of each book in the newly sorted ArrayList is then called.
 - If there are no books in the original ArrayList, an exception is thrown and the user is informed of it.
+- In the case that the argument is `user`, the class ListUserCommand is called.
+- If user list is empty, an exception EmptyUserListException is thrown
+- Iterates through the list of users.
+For every user, iterates through the list of books borrowed by that user
+- Repeats until the whole user list is completed

 ![ListCommandDiagram.png](images%2FListCommandDiagram.png)

-#### ListUser Command
-##### Overview
-The "listuser command" is a feature that allows the entire list of users who are people who have borrowed books along with all the books they borrowed

-##### Component-Level
-The "listuser command" component interfaces with several others:
-1. UI component : To relay messages back to the user.
-2. User Domain Model : Represents the state of the individual user entities.

-##### Class-Level
-1. User Class : This class represents the domain entity with properties such as 'name', 'borrowedBooks', 'unborrowBook' along with the methods to manipulate these properties.

-##### Implementation Details
-How?
-The "ListUserCommand" upon execution will:
-- Iterate through the list of users, by order of index
-- If list of users is empty, throws EmptyListException
-- For each user, iterates through the list of books and prints

 #### Find Command